-- b.
-The Group of Specialists on Internal Security Services (PC-S-SEC) of the European Committee on Crime Problems (CDPC) - 46.
-In 2002, the European Committee on Crime Problems set up a Group of Specialists on Internal Security Services, which carried out a research on the legal basis, the structure, the modalities of work of security services and the modalities of control of these services in Council of Europe member States.3 - 47.
+- the use by security services of extraordinary measures must be proportionate to the danger incurred and must not be unduly prolonged in time. - 46.
+The Venice Commission has looked at the issue of security agencies in the context of country studies, notably as regards Moldova and Bosnia and Herzegovina. - b.
+The Group of Specialists on Internal Security Services (PC-S-SEC) of the European Committee on Crime Problems (CDPC) - 47.
+In 2002, the European Committee on Crime Problems set up a Group of Specialists on Internal Security Services, which carried out a research on the legal basis, the structure, the modalities of work of security services and the modalities of control of these services in Council of Europe member States. - 48.
 In 2003, the CDPC, due to significant differences between national legislations in this respect and diverging opinions as to the usefulness of elaborating recommendations on the subject, which could only touch upon certain fundamental and general principles concerning internal security services, considered that this matter was not a priority. - c.
-The Council of Europe Secretary General's supplementary report under Article 52 of the European Convention on Human Rights on the question of secret detention and transport of detainees suspected of terrorist acts, notably by or at the instigation of foreign agencies - 48.
-On 7 March 2006, the Secretary General of the Council of Europe, with a view to supplementing his report under Article 52 of the ECHR on the question of secret detention and transport of detainees suspected of terrorist acts, notably by or at the instigation of foreign agencies, sent a second series of questions to 36 Council of Europe member States. - 49.
+The Council of Europe Secretary General's supplementary report under Article 52 of the European Convention on Human Rights on the question of secret detention and transport of detainees suspected of terrorist acts, notably by or at the instigation of foreign agencies - 49.
+On 7 March 2006, the Secretary General of the Council of Europe, with a view to supplementing his report under Article 52 of the ECHR on the question of secret detention and transport of detainees suspected of terrorist acts, notably by or at the instigation of foreign agencies, sent a second series of questions to 36 Council of Europe member States. - 50.
 He sought information and clarification on certain specific points, including on control mechanisms (administrative, judicial, parliamentary or other) in respect of the activities of foreign, as well as national, intelligence services.
-All requested States replied to the Secretary General's queries.4
+All requested States replied to the Secretary General's queries.